web analytics

 The association will issue documents to the provincial and regional sports committees and allocate the venues for examination.

 The candidates who are recommended by local committees from all over the country will take the exam.
-Most of the examinations are include 3 sessions: written test, oral test, and the on-the-spot umpire.
+Most of the examinations include 3 sessions: written test, oral test, and the on-the-spot umpire.

 The content of the written test will include regular umpire law, drawing arrangement, and English language.